Productivity is a critical issue in organisations today.

 Engage with your customers to meet their needs, now and in the future

 ISO 9001 is the internationally recognised standard for Quality management (QMS).
 The purpose of the Quality Management System is to enable organisations to:

 ISO 9001 is written as a generic standard and provides a management framework for an organisation to manage and improve quality performance.
 Critically, ISO 9001 focuses the attention of the organisation on the Plan-Do-Check-Act process.

 Many organisations will manage some aspects of quality, however, an ISO 9001 Quality management system will drive systemic and sustained improvement on quality performance over time.
 As a result, quality becomes a key focus for workers right from the point of recruitment.

 ISO 9001 puts a great deal of emphasis on leadership and senior management commitment to creating a quality culture.

-The standard ensures your also has a focus the risks and opportunities that face your organisation.
+The standard ensures your also has a focus on the risks and opportunities that face your organisation.
 Ensure that the bad things don’t happen, and that good opportunities are maximised!

 Yes, many organisations will have more than 1 standard in place and the 2015 versions of the Standards are designed to facilitate this.